lampcord/RL/obsidian/backgammon/backgammon/Rule of 62.md

 First do the [[kieth count]]

-If leader is over 62 before kk add 10% rounding down and add two.
+If leader is over 62 after kk add 10% rounding down and add two.

 Else subtract 5 and divide by 7 round down add to score.